atomaszewicz/Bond/RStudio/Analysis.md

 [1] 19.3
 #etc...
 ```
-We summarize the results in a table
+We summarize the results in a table:

 |Metric|Max|Min|Mean|Mean>0|Mean<0|
 |---|---|---|---|---|---|